 From 1 March 2022, Amgevita, a citrate-free biosimilar adalimumab, was funded.
 There were also changes made so more New Zealanders can benefit from adalimumab.

 What does this mean for you

-The introduction of Amgevita from 1 March 2022 means you will likely need to continue your adalimumab treatment using Amgevita.
-This means moving from Humira to Amgevita with support from your doctor.
-There are some exceptions to this for Crohn’s disease and inflammation of the eye (sometimes called uveitis).
-If you experience difficulty after trialling Amgevita, you may also be able to return to Humira.
+The introduction of Amgevita means it is likely that you need to change adalimumab brands to continue your adalimumab treatment using Amgevita.
+This means moving from Humira to Amgevita with support from healthcare professionals involved in your care.
+There are some exceptions to this for people with Crohn’s disease and inflammation of the eye (sometimes called uveitis).
+If you are prescribed adalimumab for the first time you will be started on Amgevita.

 You should talk about these changes with your doctor, specialist, pharmacist or other health professional you trust, before 1 October.
 They can discuss what this change will mean for you.